 - Review on air pollution and tree and forest decline in East Asia (2015-2020)

-Air pollution has not been solved in any region, but there have been remarkable decreases in emissions and pollutant concentrations in many European countries, as well as the USA, Canada, and Japan, where strong policies, regulations and regular monitoring systems have been put into place.
+Air pollution has not been solved in any region, but there have been remarkable decreases in emissions and pollutant concentrations in many European countries, as well as the USA, Canada, and Japan, China where strong policies, regulations, and regular monitoring systems as well as long-term international cooperation have been put into place.

-One of the most famous examples is London, which had some of the worst levels of pollution, earlier than other cities, probably peaking in the year 1900.
+One of the most famous examples is London, which had some of the worst levels of pollution, with peak total particulate concentrations at the end of the 19th century.
 Since then, air quality in the UK has improved remarkably.
 Particulate air pollution levels fell by over 97% between 1900 and 2016.
-Other cities and regions have also shown significant reductions, brought about by similar policies.
+Other cities and regions have also shown significant reductions.
 However, this does not mean that air pollution has been solved.
-In London PM 2.5 remains higher than the WHO air quality standard.
+In London, PM2.5 remains higher than the WHO air quality standard.

 Aerosols and photochemical oxidants (like ozone) can also create haze and reduce visibility, which can shroud cities in dense smog.
-During the London Smog Disaster (see question 3) and similar pollution episodes, visibility was extremely low.
+During the London Smog Disaster (see question 7) and similar pollution episodes, visibility was extremely low.
 The strong link between visibility and pollution was illustrated when people in parts of Northern India could see the Himalayas for the first time in a generation, when air pollution levels fell due to the lock-down and reduced emissions, caused by the COVID-19 crisis.
 Falling concentrations in North America and Europe has reduced this haze significantly, but it is very prevalent in other parts of the world, especially in Asia.
+Multiple similar events indicate that reduced visibility is a clear and intuitive indicator of poor air quality, often associated with high health risks, while improved visibility reflects a temporary decrease in air pollutant emissions caused by human activities.

 These decreases show that air pollution is a problem that we know how to solve, and that there are policies and technologies needed, and indeed in principle available, to achieve cleaner air.
 In many countries, improved air quality has happened while countries have increased in wealth.
 This means that unlike in the past, where air pollution was considered an unavoidable cost of economic growth, air pollution reduction does not impact economic growth.
 It is effectively decoupled from wealth creation.